-In July 2023, the Company commenced an initially planned 4,000-meter drilling program at the Burn property, a follow-up to an inaugural drilling-test comprising 4 drill holes of 1,513 meter completed in October 2022.
-Drilling results from the 2022 drill program showed the best value being from hole BU22-01 that returned 50 metres @ 0.11% Cu and 0.20 g/t Au and from hole BU22-02 that returned 83.5 metres grading 1.08 g/t Au.
+In October 2023, the Company completed a 4,306-meter drilling program at the Burn property, a follow-up to an inaugural drilling-test comprising 4 drill holes (1,513 meters) completed in October 2022.
 The drilling program was majority funded by the Company's joint venture partner, Freeport McMoran Mineral Properties Canada Inc. ("Freeport") and by Commander via the option payments received from Freeport.
+Drill results were released on January 19, 2024.

-Outline of the 2023 Drill Program
+Highlights of the 2023 Drill Program